Nbobertz/lcproblems_solutions/Readme.txt

 The candidate said "Oh I have about 3 years of experience using VIM....mainly because I can't figure out how to exit and just leave the 'IDE' up"

 I have to use VIM all the time at work.
 It sucks.
 In good news I think I got the hang of GIT

+I am writing this from a train right now with the hotspot connected to my computer.
+Pretty cool stuff.